ndahn/er_soundbank_helper/README.md

 A nifty little tool I wrote for transfering sounds between Elden Ring soundbanks.

+This tool was written for Wwise soundbanks, where every sound is not just a simple media file, but is controlled by a graph of wwise objects which define how it's played, randomized, sequenced, which busses to use, volume, and a myriad other things.
+This tool will transfer all of that from one soundbank to another.

 # What does it do?
 You pass the script two unpacked soundbanks and the sound IDs you want to use, and it will copy the JSON entries and WEMs from the first soundbank to the second.
 This is essentially what is described in [Themyys' tutorial](http://soulsmodding.wikidot.com/tutorial:main#toc9).